iTwin/bis-schemas/Domains/3-DisciplineOther/StructuralAnalysis/StructuralComponents.md

 - Steel Decks to "Structural Steel Decks"
 - Joists to "Structural Joists"

-Each `ClassificationTable` is the broken down by a model that stores separate `Classifaction`s that belong to that table.
+Each `ClassificationTable` is then broken down by a model that stores separate `Classifaction`s that belong to that table.

 #### Classifications